What is Cloud Computing: Definition, History, Types, Deployment models

 Which resource is an example of IaaS

-1. EC2 (A.W.S.)
+1. EC2 (AWS)

 2. Virtual Machines (Azure)